YangCatalog/admin_ui/README.md

 ## Users

-It is possible to perform CRUD operation over MySQL tables, where information about users are stored.
+It is possible to perform CRUD operation over users tables, where information about users are stored.
 Currently there are two tables available:

 -   **approved users**
 -   **users waiting for approval**